Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Methods

 \subsection{Comparing Reweighting Methods}

 We conducted experiments to evaluate the three reweighting methods across four combinations of predictive and fairness metrics.
-As discussed in the following sections, each method is assessed based on its ability to jointly optimize both the predictive and fairness objectives.
+As discussed in the following sections, each method is assessed based on its ability to jointly optimize both the predictive and fairness metrics (or objectives).
 We used the following three methods for calculating sample weights: (1) equal weights, (2) deterministic weights~\cite{kamiran2012data}, and (3) evolved weights.
-As predictive performance, we used two commonly used metrics~\cite{rainio2024evaluation}: (a) accuracy (ACC), which focuses on the number of accurate predictions without considering the kind of errors (false negatives or false positives), and (b) Area Under the Receiver Operating Characteristic curve (ROC), which takes into account the true positive and false positive rates.
+To measure predictive performance, we used two commonly used metrics~\cite{rainio2024evaluation}: (a) accuracy (ACC), which focuses on the number of accurate predictions without considering the kind of errors (false negatives or false positives), and (b) Area Under the Receiver Operating Characteristic curve (ROC), which takes into account the true positive and false positive rates.
+In a similar vein for fairness metrics, we use one metric that does not consider the types of incorrect predictions (demographic parity, DP) and one that does take such information into account (false negative subgroup fairness, SFN).

-In a similar vein for fairness metrics, we use one metric that does not consider the types of incorrect predictions (demographic parity difference, DPD) and one that does take such information into account (false negative subgroup fairness, SFN).
-We evaluated each of the three weighting methods on 12 datasets (including two medical datasets).
-The collection of three reweighting methods, four combinations of evaluation metrics, and 12 datasets yields 108 experiments.
+We evaluated each of the three weighting methods on 11 datasets (including two medical datasets).
+The collection of three reweighting methods, four combinations of evaluation metrics, and 11 datasets yields 132 experiments.
 We conducted 20 replicates for each of these experiments.
 Each replicate corresponds to a unique test-train split and includes 1000 model evaluations.
-We restricted our work to a predetermined configuration of a Random Forest Classifier model (see supplementary material), where different seeds can lead to unique forest structures for a given data split.
+We restricted our work to a predetermined configuration of a Random Forest Classifier model \cite{sup_material}, where different seeds can lead to unique forest structures for a given data split.

 Parameters specific to each reweighting method are give as follows: \begin{enumerate} \item \textbf{Equal Weights (EQ):} All data points are weighted equally (with a weight of 1.0).
 For each of the 20 replicates, the model was evaluated $1000$ times using unique seeds. \item \textbf{Deterministic Weights (DW):} Sample weights are calculated using the procedure described in Section \ref{sec:reweigh}.
 For each of the 20 replicates, the model was evaluated $1000$ times using unique seeds. \item \textbf{Evolved Weights (EW):} A population of 20 individuals (sets of sample weights) is evolved for 50 generations, resulting in $1000$ total model evaluations with our GA approach (Algorithm \ref{alg:rga}).
 For each of the 20 replicates, the same model (i.e. all models use the same seed in a replicate) was run $1000$ times with different sample weights. \end{enumerate}